AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/release_notes/agora_class_release.md

   - The efficiency of converting course materials
   - The compatibility of the whiteboard toolbar with touchscreen devices."
 - The `agora-edu-core` libraries have been enhanced.
+- The Microsoft Edge brower is supported now.

 ## v2.1.0